NeoGeographyToolkit/StereoPipeline/docs/tools/rig_calibrator.rst

 ``--intrinsics_to_float`` Specify which intrinsics to float for each sensor.
   Example: 'cam1:focal_length,optical_center,distortion
   cam2:focal_length'.
 Type: string.
 Default: "".
-``--max_image_to_depth_timestamp_diff`` Use a depth cloud only if it is within this distance in time from the nearest image with the same camera.
-  Measured in seconds.
-Type: double.
-Default: 0.2.
 ``--max_ray_dist`` The maximum search distance from a starting point along a ray when intersecting the ray with a mesh, in meters (if applicable).)
   Type: double.
 Default: 100.